 Each of these studies was intended to test for segmentation after a simulation of naturalistic exposure in the home.
 However, both studies had limitations in terms of their ecological validity.
 In Jusczyk and Hohne the visit of the (unfamiliar) experimenter clearly constituted a ‘special situation’, which could mark the learning itself as ‘special’ and thus support long-term learning.
 Similarly, in the Schreiner et al. study the voice in which the words were trained was unfamiliar to the infant and heard in no other context.
 Furthermore, in both of these experiments the trained words are presented in a disembodied voice (presented through recording).
 None of these characteristics is part of a child’s ordinary learning experience.

 The current study investigates the long-term effects of presentation mode on memory for word forms in the ecologically valid situation of a parent repeatedly reading the same book to their child.
 Note that this is a classic example of joint attention, widely considered the optimal learning situation (Moore & Dunham, 1995; Tomasello, 2003).
-This contrasts with the conditions employed in either Jusczyk and Hohne or Schreiner et al., where exposure to the new words was not embedded in an interactional context.
+This contrasts with the conditions employed in either Jusczyk and Hohne or Schreiner et al., where exposure to the new words was embedded in a minimally interactional context, if any.

 We ask what will happen, under these everyday conditions, when infants are exposed to comparable words in isolation and (sentence-finally) in running speech, with the same (controlled) input frequency for both types of presentation.
 Which type of word form will they remember better?
 Our hypothesis, based on Brent & Siskind (2001), is that isolated words will be learned more successfully.
 Note that this is, to our knowledge, the first experimental attempt to directly contrast long-term learning of words presented in isolation with words presented in running speech.